arvidn/libtorrent/docs/dht_sec.rst

 In order to set ones initial node ID, the external IP needs to be known.
 This is not a trivial problem.
-With this extension, *all* DHT responses SHOULD include a *top-level* field called ``ip``, containing a compact binary representation of the requestor's IP and port.
-That is big endian IP followed by 2 bytes of big endian port.
+With this extension, *all* DHT responses SHOULD include a *top-level* field called ``ip``, containing a compact binary representation of the requester's IP and port.
+That is big-endian IP followed by 2 bytes of big-endian port.

 The IP portion is the same byte sequence used to verify the node ID.